DopplerUniversity/kubernetes-examples/pkcs12/README.md

 doppler setup --project pkcs12 --config prd
 ```

-Then create the base64 encoded PKCS12 certificate secret:
+As the PKCS12 certificate is in binary format, it must be base64 encoded:

 ```sh
 doppler secrets set PKCS12_CERT="$(base64 -i doppler.p12)"